 - Pricing will be provided to you prior to your appointment or at the time of consultation to ensure you are aware of our fees and are happy to proceed with any additional tests that the doctor suggests for you.
 Our doctor will only suggest additional scans or treatment if required and will use the results of these scans to assist with your diagnosis and treatment of your eye condition.
 Without these results of these suggested scans, our doctors are limited with the treatment options.

-- Our fees for our consultations and diagnostic tests are very reasonable and most of them provide a Medicare rebate.
+- Most of our fees for our consultations and diagnostic tests are Medicare rebatable.

 - All consultation and diagnostic tests are to be paid in full on the day of your appointment.

 - Cash, EFTPOS, Visa or MasterCard are accepted

 - We offer on the spot Medicare claiming for applicable items numbers and diagnostic tests.

 - Visiting and overseas patients will be required to pay for their appointment in full and will be issued a receipt to claim from their Health Insurance or Travel Insurance